Pradumnasaraf/open-source-with-pradumna/.github/CONTRIBUTING.md

 ### Resources
 The file [Resouces.md](/pages/Resouces.md) displays a bunch of a amazing resouces which will really help with your open-source journey/your journey with Git products (GitHub, GitLab, BitBucket)

+## How To Directory

+### README
+The file [README.md](/pages/How-to/README.md) lists a bunch of activities which need to, have been, and which are in progress for the guide for open-source contributors.